movementlabsxyz/MIP/README.md

 ## Status Terms

 An MIP/MD is proposed through a PR.
-Each MIP/MDG-introducing PR should have a status in the name in the form `[Status] ...`.
+Each MIP/MD PR should have a status in the name in the form `[status] MIP/MD-x: ...`.

 An MIP/MG should at all times have one of the following statuses: